iront1996/EMDGAN/README.md

-We present sound examples from WaveGAN and our ICEEMDGAN models.
-Each sound file represents fifty examples of one second in length concatenated together, with a half second of silence after each example.
-All models are trained in the unsupervised setting and results here are a random sampling of fifty latent vectors.

-Speech Commands Zero through Nine (SC09)
-The SC09 dataset, a subset of the ([Speech Commands](https://research.googleblog.com/2017/08/launching-speech-commands-dataset.html)) dataset ([license](https://creativecommons.org/licenses/by/4.0/)), has many speakers and a ten word vocabulary.
-When trained on this dataset without label conditioning, our WaveGAN and SpecGAN models learn to generate coherent words.
-Results are arranged into numerical ordering by post-hoc labeling of random examples by the classifier discussed in the paper.
+We present audio samples from real SC09 dataset recordings, as well as from the WaveGAN and EMDGAN models.
+Each file contains ten concatenated examples representing the digits zero through nine.

 Real data